Filigrani/SkyCoop/README.md

 # SkyCoop
 Multiplayer for The Long Dark game

+We don't own The Long Dark!
+The Long Dark belong to Hinterland Studio Inc.
+This is free modification that loads with using MelonLoader.

 # How to install mod?

 First of all this is mod that loads with using MelonLoader, so you need to install [MelonLoader](https://melonwiki.xyz/#/)